QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 ========

-We want to illustrate the "folk theorem" that with high or moderate frequency data, it is more difficult to esimate means than variances.
+We want to illustrate the "folk theorem" that with high or moderate frequency data, it is more difficult to esimate means than variances

 In order to operationalize this statement, we take two analog
 estimators: